 Lee County is well-served by high-capacity transmission lines and has a diverse pool of energy generation assets, including natural gas, wind, solar, and hydroelectric.
-Local users can be confident in efficient delivery by ComEd, and can meet corporate green energy and carbon reduction goals through Lee County's wide-scale deployment of zero carbon generation projects.
+Local users can be confident in efficient delivery by ComEd and Rochelle Municipal Utilities, and can meet corporate green energy and carbon reduction goals through Lee County's wide-scale deployment of zero carbon generation projects.

-Lee County is home to 290 wind turbines, with a total nameplate capacity of nearly 6,000 MW -- starting in 2003 with Illinois' first utility-scale wind development, the 63-turbine Mendota Hills Wind Farm, to Lee County's newest 71-turbine Shady Oaks project which is ready to go online in 2023.
+Lee County is home to 276 wind turbines, with a total nameplate capacity of 646 MW -- starting in 2003 with Illinois' first utility-scale wind development, the 63-turbine Mendota Hills Wind Farm, to Lee County's newest 73-turbine Shady Oaks project which went online in 2023.

 Eagle Creek Renewable Energy operates a 3 MW hydroelectric generating station on the Rock River in Dixon.
 The facility is equipped with five IP Morris vertical turbines.
 The facility produces more than 13 million kilowatt-hours of clean energy in a typical year.
 It was originally built in 1925 and has undergone regular refurbishment since.